binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

   bash --norc +h
 ```

-What this file does is to launch a new instance of `bash` while purging
+What this file does is launching a new instance of `bash` while purging
 the current environment of unwanted items:

 * `env` is a tool that modifies the environment before launching a